 12 February – Darwin Day

 12 February is celebrated every year as Darwin Day to commemorate the birth anniversary of the father of evolutionary biology, Charles Darwin in 1809.
 This day highlights Darwin's contribution to evolutionary and plant science.
-In 2015, Darwin's ‘Origin of Species’ was voted the most influential academic book in history.
+In 2015, Darwin's ‘Origin of Species has voted the most influential academic book in history.

 12 February - Abraham Lincoln's Birthday

-12 February is celebrated as the birthday of the most popular presidents in the United States history namely Abraham Lincoln.
-This day is also known as Abraham Lincoln's Birthday, Abraham Lincoln Day or Lincoln Day.
+12 February is celebrated as the birthday of the most popular president in United States history namely Abraham Lincoln.
+This day is also known as Abraham Lincoln's Birthday, Abraham Lincoln Day, or Lincoln Day.

 13 February – Sarojini Naidu Birth Anniversary